The environments importance is keeping our collective home in good shape.

-This bird, with no natural predators cannot be found across the remote Islands of Hawaii as in the past.
-However, with the introduction of disease, pollutants and deforestation, the crow can no longer survive in the wild.
+This bird, with no natural predators, cannot be found across the remote Islands of Hawaii as in the past.
+However, with the introduction of disease, pollutants, and deforestation, the crow can no longer survive in the wild.

-This project evolved around my long life admiration of tropical Hawaiian birds, which I have been painting since 1976, on the advise of His Holiness the 16th Karmapa.
+This project evolved around my long life admiration of tropical Hawaiian birds, which I have been painting since 1976, on the advice of His Holiness the 16th Karmapa.
 Recently, I had the opportunity to donate one of my pieces to raise funds and awareness towards the plight of this endangered species of crow.
 Furthermore, this project has been backed by H.H Karmapa –who Leslie and I have been working with since 1992.
 His Holiness the 17th Karmapa’s work in the Himalayan regions –including the Khoryug Project- are having positive effects, especially with his added efforts.
 He is a major advocate for the protecting the environment!

 After painting the Alala bird during my recent visit to India, while interviewing His Holiness the 17th Karmapa for the film I am currently co-producing, called: "Thongdrol", His Holiness kindly inked his calligraphy onto the painting.

 1. May this project promote the massive loss of species on Earth in this age